Akihito Kamata

 April 2020

-University research to improve reading fluency assessments will soon be helping teachers across the nation, thanks to a licensing agreement with the education technology company Analytical Measures Inc.
+Joe Nese and co-principal investigator Akihito Kamata, are conducting University of Oregon research that focuses on improving reading fluency assessments.
+They will soon be helping teachers across the nation, thanks to a licensing agreement with the education technology company Analytical Measures Inc.

 College of Education research associate professor Joe Nese developed the Computerized Oral Reading Evaluation to reduce the workload for teachers who must frequently test their students’ reading levels.
 Evaluation combines an innovative psychometric model and a custom set of reading passages with speech recognition software to better evaluate student reading ability.